UK fears crisis as 11.5 million get potentially addictive drugs

 The Paris-based OECD said deaths linked to opioid use were rising sharply in Sweden, Norway, Ireland, and England and Wales.

+Campaigners at the UK Addiction Treatment Group (UKAT) said the PHE report showed “a nation crying out for help” and being put on potentially dangerous repeat courses of painkillers and antidepressants as a stop-gap measure.

+UKAT said the consequences of such prescribing were already in evidence with rising numbers of people seeking treatment for prescription drug addiction.

-Responding to the PHE report, Britain’s Medicines and Healthcare products Regulatory Agency said it is watching the U.S. crisis closely and aiming to take avoiding action.
+Britain’s Medicines and Healthcare products Regulatory Agency said it was watching the U.S. crisis closely and aiming to take avoiding action in the UK.

-“We take the experience in the U.S. of dependence and addiction to opioids very seriously and are following ... developments ... to learn from the actions other countries are taking to tackle this issue,” it said in a statement.
-(Reporting by Kate Kelland, editing by Sonya Hepinstall)